ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - Useful tip on how to create a low requirement scene: https://developer.oculus.com/documentation/unity/latest/concepts/unity-single-pass/
       - For the latest improvements please have a look in the project file directly.
+      - For great performance 3 things are important: Be aware that no multithreaded rendering can be used because of ARCore, ARCore takes up some part of your available resources.
+Therefore you should use low polygon assets, Mobil/Diffuse Material, use baked lights and make as many object as possible static.

 # TODO's and future work: